mlogan914/sdtm-data-pipeline-aws/README.md

 # Automated SDTM Data Pipeline

 ## Overview
-SDTM (Study Data Tabulation Model) is a standardized format developed by CDISC (Clinical Data Interchange Standards Consortium) for organizing and submitting clinical trial data to regulatory agencies such as the FDA and PMDA.
+SDTM (Study Data Tabulation Model) is a standardized structure for human clinical trial data tabulations developed by CDISC (Clinical Data Interchange Standards Consortium) for organizing and submitting clinical trial data to regulatory agencies such as the FDA and PMDA.
 It enhances consistency, traceability, and interoperability across studies.

 This project presents a *minimally viable pipeline* for automating SDTM-compliant data transformation in the pharmaceutical and medical device industries.
-The pipeline ingests raw clinical data from diverse sources—including Electronic Data Capture (EDC), laboratory systems, wearable devices, uploads, and APIs—and processs it into CDISC SDTM datasets.
+The pipeline ingests raw clinical data from diverse sources—including Electronic Data Capture (EDC), laboratory systems, wearable devices, manual uploads, and APIs—and processs it into CDISC SDTM datasets.

 ---

 ## Architecture Diagram
-This pipeline is a fully serverless data processing framework built using AWS services to automate data transformation, integration, and validation for clinical trial data, eliminating infrastructure management while optimizing performance.
+This pipeline is a fully serverless data processing framework built using AWS services to automate data transformation, integration, and validation of data, eliminating infrastructure management while optimizing performance.

 ![diagram](architechture.png)